web2solutions/voodux/docs/README.md

 Aditionaly, VooduX abstract some kind of `data transporters` which is used to produce `Client Events` and to consume `Server Events`.
 Every `event` has an associated snapshot of the data state in that specific portion of time, which is not used only for `Event Sourcing`, but also to provide direct `bindings` for `view components reactivity`.

-Despite the fact that `event sourcing` and `server events`, if compared to traditional single pull, long pull or bidirectional HTTP requests, drastically reduces the server side demand, we have also a complete database running on front end.
+Despite the fact that `event sourcing` and `server sent events`, if compared to traditional single pull, long pull or bidirectional HTTP requests, drastically reduces the server side demand, we have also a complete database running on front end.

-An `Application Data Management` abstraction gives you some capabilities such:
+Then, the VooduX abstraction gives you some capabilities such:

 - Do not loose data on network disconnections.
 - 100% offline capable applications.
 - Drastically reduce server resources dependency.
 - High performant UI reactivity.
-Local database queries will be faster than the required latency to reach your remote server (latency does not iinclude the time spent until the server returns the reponse)
+Local database queries will be faster than the required latency to reach your remote server and the additional time taken on server to execute the request and provide a response.